Ruining a Good Walk!

 Footwear

-the first rule in combatting the skin is to prevent rubbing in the first place.
-It is therefore important to understand that each of the circles must be protected or should be accounted for when selecting footwear.
+The first rule in combatting the skin is to prevent rubbing.
+Therefore, it is important to understand that each of the circles must be protected or should be accounted for when selecting footwear.

 blister follows within a short time.

 I donned my wellies to go walking with one of my daughters around a field.
 The dogs romped off at a rate of knots as we wallowed in thick mud.
-My normally decent enough wellies kept sticking and my heel was rubbed because I had a heel bump (Haglund’s deformity).
+My normally decent enough wellies kept sticking, and my heel was rubbed because of a heel bump (Haglund’s deformity).
 This took me out of the race for the next two days because I needed to allow the skin to repair.
-As a rule, when I visit the rural countryside I have several types of footwear to chose from.
+As a rule, when I visit the rural countryside, I have several types of footwear to choose from.
 I also have the right protective dressings and pads to make sure the skin is not damaged.

-Do walk safely and select the right gear.
-Flip flops and thin-soled trainers are never ideal unless you are on the beach and not going far.
+Walk safely and select the right gear.
+Flip-flops and thin-soled trainers are never ideal unless you are on the beach and not going far.
 Look out for the next article and some self-help for blisters.
-Find more information on my website covering blisters – toes and blistering or look for blister patches.
+Find more information on my website covering blisters—toes and blistering—or look for blister patches.

-Published by Busypencilcase Communications Est. 2015 for ConsultingFootPain
+Published by Busypencilcase Communications & Publications Est. 2015 for ConsultingFootPain